 With the pads of these fingers on that spot, compress the chest 1/2 inch to 1 inch.
 Push straight down.
 Compressions should be smooth, not jerky.

 Give 30 chest compressions at the rate of 100 per minute.
 When you complete 30 compressions, give two rescue breaths (Step 3, above).

 Step 5: Repeat compressions and breaths

-Even if your baby seems fine by the time help arrives, you’ll want to have your baby checked by a doctor to make sure that their airway is completely clear and that no internal injuries have been sustained.
+Even if your baby seems fine by the time help arrives, you’ll want to have her checked by a doctor to be sure her airway is completely clear and that no internal injuries have been sustained.